alanwatsonforster/glass/docs/src/usermanual/mapstyle.md

 Additional derived styles can be adapted from any of the base styles by applying a prefix and/or a suffix.

 - The possible prefixes are `snowy` or `frozen`.
-- The possible suffixes are `hills`, `plain`, or `islands`.
+- The possible suffixes are `lowlands`, `plain`, or `islands`.

 The `snowy` prefix changes the color of the land to shades of gray, from almost white to a light gray, to represent snow.
 The `frozen` prefix is like `snowy`, but also draws fresh water in the same color as land, to represent frozen water.

-The `hills` suffix reduces the height of elevated hexes and ridges by 1 level.
+The `lowlands` suffix reduces the height of elevated hexes and ridges by 1 level.
 Thus, ridges at level 0 are eliminated, hexes and ridges at level 1 become hexes and ridges at level 0, and hexes and ridges at level 2 become hexes and ridges at level 1.
 The `plain` suffix eliminates elevated hexes and ridges.

 The `islands` suffix replaces level 0 hexes by water, converts level 1 hexes and ridges into level 0 hexes and ridges, converts level 2 hexes and ridges into level 1 hexes and ridges, and eliminates roads and dams.